IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_expressions.rst

 Example
 -------

-The sample code below gives am example of how to use the expression writer in constructing a Pyomo model.
+The sample code below gives an example of how to use the expression writer in constructing a Pyomo model.

 .. testcode::